humbleafrica-zz/artmatch/README.md

 ## Project Requirements ##

-In this project I'll be building a django/python interactive webpage for a start-up project called *Artist Match*.
+In this project I'll be building a website using the django/python interactive framework for a start-up project called *Artist Match*.
 The requirements of the project is shown below :

 Now that you’re a full-fledged web developer you’ve decided it’s probably time for you to start your very own cool, modern startup, offering the extremely awesome UnicornAttractor web app to your users.
 It’s really really amazing, but we don’t care about it at all in this project.
 The exciting thing is the business model that you’ve decided upon – you chose to offer the service and bug fixes for free, but ask for money from your users to develop additional features.
 The primary entity in the Issue Tracker is a ticket describing a user’s issue, and similar to Github’s issue tracker, you should allow users to create tickets, comment on tickets, and show the status of the ticket (e.g. ‘to do,’ ‘doing,’ or ‘done’).
 As mentioned, issues come in two varieties – ‘bugs’ (which you’ll fix for free, eventually), and ‘features’ which you’d only develop if you’re offered enough money.
 To help you prioritize your work, your users will be able to upvote bugs (signifying ‘I have this too’), and upvote feature requests (signifying ‘I want to have this too’).
 While upvoting bugs is free, to upvote a feature request, users would need to pay some money (with a minimum amount of your choice) to pay for your time in working on it.
 In turn, you promise always to spend at least 50% of your time working on developing the highest-paid feature.